xeokeri/XAILibrary/README.md

 I use this logging for a bit of CoreData debugging, as well as any other NSError or NSException console logging.

-#Licensing

-I don't believe much in license lingo of open source code bases.
-If you want to use this, use it.
-If you want to fix bugs.
-Fix them.
-If you want to request or add features, be my guest.
-If the code breaks your app, I'm not at fault.
-What may work for some, won't work for all cases.
-If you use it, at least give me credit for something.
-Though I repeat, if your app breaks, I'm not responsible.

 #Requirements

 Minimum verison of iOS 6, with the intention of switching to NSURLSession which will require iOS 7 or higher.